mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 Example 1:

 Input: x = 121
-Output: true
+<br/>Output: true
-Explanation: 121 reads as 121 from left to right and from right to left.
+<br/>Explanation: 121 reads as 121 from left to right and from right to left.
 Example 2:

 Input: x = -121
-Output: false
+<br/>Output: false
-Explanation: From left to right, it reads -121.
+<br/>Explanation: From left to right, it reads -121.
 From right to left, it becomes 121-.
 Therefore it is not a palindrome.
 Example 3:

 Input: x = 10
-Output: false
+<br/>Output: false
-Explanation: Reads 01 from right to left.
+<br/>Explanation: Reads 01 from right to left.
 Therefore it is not a palindrome.

 # Complexity
 - Time complexity: O(n)